vippsas/vipps-developers/newsletters/2021-09-newsletter.md

 The Order Management API allows merchants to send rich receipt information to existing Vipps transaction.
 This information is shown to the customer in the app in their order history.
-This functionality is available for both recurring and direct payments, but not for passthrough payments.
+This functionality is available for both recurring and direct payments, but not for pass-through payments.

 ## The Vipps Merchant Management API